Craft a Distinctive Differentiating Strategy for your Brand

 Create a 1-2 sentence statement that defines your brand’s unique value for your customers.
 Your positioning statement should include the greatest benefit of your product that appeals to your audience.

 Use the results of the first two steps to connect emotionally with your audience.
 Make your audience understand that your product will help them overcome a challenge or solve a problem that their organization is facing.

 B2B brand positioning stories that created an impact

 IBM, launched in 1911, has stood for technological innovation with the power to change the world.
 Despite 3 major positioning changes until now, its recent change positioned itself as a “Cognitive Business” emphasizing its focus on big data and AI.
 Its brand positioning with its tagline, “Let’s Put Smart to Work”, emphasizes that IBM not only has the expertise but also knows how to apply it in building solutions for its clients’ benefit.

 Intel, for many years, has positioned its brand uniquely by targeting its end-users in its communications.
 Its slogan “Intel inside” is the quality stamp for many products even though its technology is mainly invisible and expensive.
 Recently, the brand has positioned itself as “powering the future of computing and communications”, and now has transformed from being seen as a PC component to an enabler of amazing experiences.

 Position your brand for growth amidst competition

 A powerful brand positioning makes all the difference when your business is entering or competing in any market.
-At QED42, we work with businesses to create a differentiating brand positioning strategy.
-We work to find a differentiation that already exists in a business and frame the positioning strategy around it.
-In some cases, we work with the businesses to define their brand positioning and create a strategy together.
-If you want to connect emotionally with your audience or showcase your brand as unique in the market, chat with us to craft a distinctive differentiating brand strategy for your business.
+You need to work to find a differentiation that already exists in your business and frame the positioning strategy around it.
+If you want to connect emotionally with your audience or showcase your brand as unique in the market, a distinctive differentiating brand strategy is a must for your business.